This post may contain affiliate links. As an Amazon Associate, we may earn a commission on qualifying sales at no extra cost to you.

 When Kellie and I dressed up as Raggedy Ann and Andy, she won first prize for best “homemade costume.”
 Kids will often want to dress as their favorite superhero or as their favorite Disney movie character, and they can’t wait to go door-to-door collecting as much candy as possible in one evening.

 So, what does this have to do with Halloween camping?
 You can do the same things at an RV park or campground that you do at home.
 Several RV parks and campgrounds across the country have Halloween celebrations throughout the month of October, and if you want to join in on the fun, make your reservations early.
 If you are looking for some great ideas from activities to decorating, this post is for you.
 Let’s get started, shall we?

 Halloween Camping Activities

 Several campgrounds across the country have Halloween activities.
 Some even have dedicated sites for those who want to participate in the fun and sites for those who do not.
-Some RV parks will even give you a plastic sign or bag to place near the entrance of your site to let others know that you will be handing out goodies to the trick-or-treaters.
+Many of these RV parks will give you a plastic sign or bag to place near the entrance of your site to let others know that you will be handing out goodies to the trick-or-treaters.

 Decorating Your RV And Campsite

 Don’t worry about hitting the annual Halloween store for your decorations.
 Most dollar stores have aisles of decorations at a fraction of the cost.
 You can get some inexpensive Halloween lights to put around your site, or you can stretch the fake spider webs across the front of your RV.
 Make sure you add a few plastic spiders to make it extra creepy.